• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-• no – の : basically the same as explained in the last example.
-In this example, this is used after “watashi” to make its possessive case, “watashi no“, which means ‘my’ in Japanese.
+• no – の : a case particle used after a noun or pronoun to make its possessive case.
+In the example, this is used after watashi to make its possessive case, watashi no, which means ‘my’ in Japanese.

 • desu – です : an auxiliary verb used after a noun or adjective to make it polite.
-Probably this is well known as a part of Japanese desu form.
-In the example, this is used after the noun phrase, “watashi no megami”, to make it sound polite.
+Probably, this is well known as a part of Japanese desu form.
+In the example, this is used after the noun phrase, watashi no megami, to make it sound polite.

 Summary